-Freshman guard Devin Booker replaces departed guard James Young as UK's best shooter.
+Freshman guard Devin Booker replaces departed guard as 's best shooter.

 In fact, Booker may be a better player now than Young.